BeneJoh/DynamicalPowerSystems/Readme.txt

 PhD Retreat 2024: Workshop
 ---
 You need a working python version on your machine.
+Moreover, the use of VSCode is recommended.

 1. Install the python package virtual env with 'pip install virtualenv'
 2. Create virtual environment with 'py -m venv .venv'